The Crystal Maze: Hosts

 Throughout its history, The Crystal Maze has been presented by a series of hosts known as Maze Masters.
 Each takes on the role of the Maze's custodian responsible for guiding each team around the various zones, keeping them updated on their progress, leading each nominated team member to the respective games, acting as the timekeeper on all games and the final challenge at the Dome, and taking safe custody of each crystal won by the team.

 The short monologue to camera scenes originated when O'Brien began joking with the cameramen during filming of an episode.
-When the production team reviewed the footage and realized what it could bring to the show they "asked him to do it all the time"; O'Brien felt that looking straight at the camera "unknowingly added a complicity between me and the audience at home".
+When the production team reviewed the footage and realised what it could bring to the show they "asked him to do it all the time"; O'Brien felt that looking straight at the camera "unknowingly added a complicity between me and the audience at home".
 However, he also "often appeared detached from proceedings, bordering on deadpan".
 Each successive host has continued these monologues, adding their own variant to the show.